usabilla/js-styleguide/README.md

 ## Idea Code Style

-To use the idea code style go to `Preferences -> Editor -> Code Style` and import the `usabilla-idea-code-style.xml` template.
+To use the idea code style go to `Preferences -> Editor -> Code Style` and import the `usabilla-idea-js-code-style.xml` template.
 Select it and click apply.